 They are also both prevented by the MMR vaccine.
 However, measles and rubella are caused by different viruses and have different specific symptoms and complications.

 Q: How are rubella vaccines made?

 A: The rubella vaccine contains a weakened version of the virus.
 It stimulates the immune system into producing antibodies that will protect someone against catching rubella in the future.
 Various manufacturers produce vaccines.
 Product information is available online in the United States on the FDA website for the MMR and MMRV vaccines.
-NHS Choices has more information about general ingredients in vaccines and more information specifically about MMR, including links to product information leaflets held on the electronic Medicines Compendium (eMC).
+NHS Choices has more information about the general ingredients in vaccines and more information specifically about MMR, including links to product information leaflets held on the electronic Medicines Compendium (eMC).

 Q: What precautions should I take against rubella?

 A: The only way to prevent rubella is by having a vaccination.
 See the above section on Preventing rubella.